FIKA

 Connecting 1.1 million people with trailbridges

 Lack of transportation infrastructure is a root cause of poverty for over a billion people worldwide.
-Bridges to Prosperity (B2P) is a US-based nonprofit that builds trailbridges to connect rural communities to essential services.
+Fika is a US-based nonprofit that builds trailbridges to connect rural communities to essential services.
 Its 380+ bridges in 21 countries have connected an estimated 1.3 million people to healthcare, education, and employment since 2001.

 Headshot of Alissa Davis, B2P Director of Business Development, standing at one end of a B2P trailbridge, wearing a grey B2P hat, smiling and looking at the camera.
 The bridge is surrounded by hilly terrain covered with green grass.